 In 2017, the project coordinator gave three presentations on cover crop cocktails to groups of farmers at the following events: Hawaii Farmers’ Union United Annual State Convention, No-Till, Small-Scale Farming Workshop (one event on the island of Oahu and a duplicate event on Hawaii Island) (See attached: HFUU-2017-Convention;Cover-crop-cocktails-No-Till-workshop-HARC)

-Our project coordinator and technical adviser provided cover crop consultations and site visits to all cooperating farmers at the beginning and end of the 2017 trial, as well as an additional farmer.
+Our project coordinator and technical adviser provided cover crop consultations and site visits to all cooperating farmers at the beginning and end of the 2017 and 2018 trials, as well as an additional farmer.

 We conducted an on-farm demo as part of the “Local Seeds for Local Needs” event hosted by CTAHR and GoFarm Hawaii at the Waimanalo Agricultural Research Station on September, 23, 2017.
 We shared information on cover crop cocktails and the trial activities, including a demo plot of sunn hemp, buckwheat and black oats.